-‘The Young And The Restless’ Recap For Friday, August 10: Summer Makes A Daring Bet!
+‘The Young And The Restless’ Recap For Friday, August 10: Summer Makes A Daring Bet

 The Young and the Restless recap for Friday, August 10 brings plenty of conflict as Summer makes a daring bet with Kyle, Ashley begs Jack for help, Jack shocks Phyllis, and Cane creates a desperate plan.

 Summer (Hunter King) wanted to figure out who her mother slept with.
 She felt confident it was Jack (Peter Bergman), but Jack let her know in no uncertain terms that Phyllis (Gina Tognoni) was not at all interested in him.
-Jack gave his former stepdaughter some excellent advice too — stay out of other people’s loves lives.
+Jack gave his former stepdaughter some excellent advice too — stay out of other people’s love lives.
 Of course, there’s no way Summer will follow it.

 Because her setup failed, Kyle (Michael Mealor) taunted her that there’s no way she’d ever manage to get Billy (Jason Tompson) into bed.
 Because of his mocking, Summer made a daring bet with her ex.
 Summer said if she got Billy into bed by the end of the summer she’d get Kyle’s sportscar.
 However, if Summer failed at her venture, the Kyle would get her.